Fifteenth Air Force: Second World War

-Fifteenth Air Force (15th AF) was established on 1 November 1943 in Tunis, Tunisia as part of the United States Army Air Forces in the Mediterranean Theater of Operations as a strategic air force.
+The Fifteenth Air Force (15th AF) was established on 1 November 1943 in Tunis, Tunisia as part of the United States Army Air Forces in the Mediterranean Theater of Operations as a strategic air force.
 It commenced combat operations the day after it was formed.
 The first commander was General Jimmy Doolittle.

-15th AF resulted from a reorganization of Doolittle's Twelfth Air Force into the 15th with Doolittle in command, and the Ninth Air Force (9th AF) with Lewis H. Brereton in command.
-The new air force was activated with a strength of ninety B-24 Liberators and 210 B-17 Flying Fortresses, inherited from the Twelfth Air Force and Ninth Air Force.
+15th AF resulted from a reorganization of American air forces in the Mediterranean in late 1943.
+Lewis H. Brereton's Ninth Air Force (9th AF) was moved to England, taking over the medium bomber units of Eighth Air Force, while Twelfth Air Force gave its strategic units to 15th AF, becoming the Americans' Mediterranean tactical air force.
+The new air force was activated with a strength of ninety Consolidated B-24 Liberators and 210 Boeing B-17 Flying Fortresses, inherited from the Twelfth Air Force and Ninth Air Force.
 In December, new groups, most of which were equipped with B-24s soon started arriving from the United States.
-13 new groups were added.
+Thirteen new groups were added.

 It was hoped that the 15th AF – stationed in the Mediterranean – would be able to operate when the Eighth Air Force (8th AF) in England was socked in by bad English weather.
 The 9th AF would later move to England to serve as a tactical unit to take part in the invasion of Europe.
 Once bases around Foggia in Italy became available, the 15th was able to reach targets in southern France, Germany, Poland, Czechoslovakia, and the Balkans, some of which were difficult to reach from England.